 The problem is that a lot of the things that we consider normal in our daily life are not normal at all.
 It’s normal simply because we have developed a mild (and sometimes strong) addiction for some things on a large, global scale.

 Yet, these things are usually the obstacles that prevent you from focusing on your main goals in life.
-They distract you from doing deep work, your mind is being occupied so that you don’t have to think about what’s wrong in your life, and you are being pushed towards procrastinative behaviour instead of sitting down and doing the work you need to do.
+They distract you from doing deep work and your mind is being occupied so that you don’t have to think about what’s wrong in your life.
 All in all, it can have a huge impact on the way you think and behave.
 And that’s why I decided to do a 24-Hour dopamine fast.

 Note: Dopamine is not per se something bad.
 It’s a very complex neurochemical that is also responsible for motivation, our attention and our decision making.
 So dopamine isn’t the bad guy here..
 It’s the fact that certain man-made pleasures abuse dopamine in unnatural ways that is the real problem here.